-We recruited 129 undergraduate students from a University in the United Kingdom (UK) to take part in the study.
+We recruited 129 undergraduate students from a University in the United Kingdom to take part in the study.
 Of these, 13 were not able to participate since they experienced difficulties in downloading the mobile phone application that was used for the experience sampling.
 One participant dropped out at the beginning of the study.
 We excluded 22 daily sleep data entries due to several reasons,3 which resulted in excluding all instances of one participant.
-We also excluded one participant who was 32 years old as chronotype is dependent on age (Adan et al., 2012) and will likely change throughout young adulthood (see pre-registration).
-Finally, our model excluded four participants because there was insufficient data available (i.e., valid sleep data for only one day and only one valid momentary survey).
+We also excluded one participant who was 32 years old as chronotype is dependent on age (Adan et al., 2012) and will likely change throughout young adulthood (see preregistration).
+Finally, our model excluded four participants because there was insufficient data available (i.e., valid sleep data for only 1 day and only one valid momentary survey).

-The final sample consisted of 109 participants.
-Their average age was 19.60 (SD = 1.06) years, ranging from 18 to 22 years.
-Seventy (64.22%) identified themselves as female and 39 (35.78%) as male.
-Sixty (55.05%) were from the UK, 28 (25.69%) were international students, and 21 (19.27%) were from a country within the European Union.
-Sixty-one (55.96%) identified themselves as White/Caucasian, 37 (33.39%) as Asian/Asian British, and nine (8.26%) as Black/African/Caribbean/Black British.
-Two (1.83%) of them identified as "other".
+White/Caucasian, 37 (33.39%) as Asian/Asian British, and nine (8.26%) as Black/African/Caribbean/Black British.
+Two (1.83%) of them identified as "other."
 They were enrolled in a variety of courses, with 27 in Psychology (24.77%) and 20 in Economics (18.35%), to name the two most frequent ones.
 Of these, 104 (95.41%) had actigraphy data available.
 The dataset has been used in other studies (Das-Friebel et al., 2020; Lenneis et al., 2021) but it has not been used for the present purpose.
 The sample size was determined by other experience sampling studies that used similar number of participants, as well as time and resources available for data collection (Dimotakis et al., 2013).
 We overrecruited from our original target of 100 participants.